altmany/IQML/README.md

 ### Requirements
 IQML is a Matlab connector to IQFeed, so it naturally needs the user to have both
- * a locally-installed Matlab
+ * a locally-installed Matlab (no toolbox is required) or MCR (for a compiled application)
  * a locally-installed IQFeed client (IQConnect)
  * an active IQFeed data account

 ### Compatibility
  * Platforms: IQML works on all platforms on which IQFeed runs: Windows, Mac OS, Linux.
- * IQFeed: IQML works with all recent IQFeed installations, including the latest IQFeed API (6.1).
+ * IQFeed: IQML works with all recent IQFeed installations, including the latest IQFeed API (6.2).
- * Matlab: IQML works on all Matlab releases since 2008, including the latest release (R2019b).
+ * Matlab: IQML works on all Matlab releases since 2008, including the latest release (R2025a).

 ### Installation
  1. Download or clone IQML into a local folder on your computer (preferably a separate IQML folder)